rancher/rancher-docs/docs/getting-started/overview.md

 ## Run Kubernetes Everywhere

 Kubernetes has become the container orchestration standard.
 Most cloud and virtualization vendors now offer it as standard infrastructure.
-Rancher users have the choice of creating Kubernetes clusters with Rancher Kubernetes Engine (RKE) or cloud Kubernetes services, such as GKE, AKS, and EKS.
+Rancher users have the choice of creating Kubernetes clusters with Rancher Kubernetes distributions (RKE2/K3s) or cloud Kubernetes services, such as GKE, AKS, and EKS.
 Rancher users can also import and manage their existing Kubernetes clusters created using any Kubernetes distribution or installer.

 ## Meet IT Requirements